wangbj/wangbj.github.io/_posts/2019-06-05-prctl-seccomp.markdown

 replace it, or allow user to uninstall previous seccomp rules.
 But this is not something supported as of today. library like `libseccomp` has function `seccomp_release`, but as its manage shows, Any seccomp filters loaded into the kernel are not affected.

-We could however, mix blacklist and whitelist together, i.e.: Have a permissive blacklisted rules before *execve*, and inject whitelist rules later, the catch is we may only need one set of whitelist rules, installed lastly.
+Clickbait aside, we could however, mix blacklist and whitelist together, i.e.: Have a permissive blacklisted rules before *execve*, and inject whitelist rules later, the catch is we may only need one set of whitelist rules, installed lastly, but it's not easy to use in practice: it could be even easier to have a single whitelist rules only.